Jannat (2008 film): Plot

-Arjun is a rigid, street-smart youngster with an obsession with making a quick buck.
+Arjun Dixit is a rigid, street-smart youngster with an obsession with making a quick buck.
 He meets a girl named Zoya who is looking at an expensive ring.
 He breaks the glass and retrieves the ring for which he is arrested.
-Inspector Shekhar is amused but leaves him with a warning as he knows Arjun's father.
+ACP Shekhar is amused but leaves him with a warning as he knows Arjun's father.
 Wanting to get rich for Zoya, Arjun steps up from playing small-time card games to becoming a bookie and strikes gold.

 After impressing Zoya with his wealth, he calls his father for lunch in his new house.
 His father, a simple man who has lived an honest life, is happy to see Arjun's success but skeptical of his business methods.
 He tells Zoya that Arjun is a habitual and smooth liar.
 When Zoya questions Arjun, he is offended and blames his father's failure in life for his resentment toward him.
 Arjun is whisked off to South Africa, where he meets Don Abu Ibrahim and becomes his key match-fixer.

 Rolling in money and enjoying a fast life with Zoya, everything is interrupted when the South African police take notice.
 Now an ACP with the CBI, Shekhar is summoned to assist in the investigation and contacts Zoya to help trap Arjun.
 She speaks to Arjun's father, who tells her to leave Arjun if he doesn't change his dishonest ways.
-With Zoya's help, the cops arrest Arjun, who is sentenced to 5 years imprisonment.
+With Zoya's help, the cops arrest Arjun, who is sentenced to 5 years imprisonment in the scene of IntervaL.

 However, Don Abu Ibrahim uses his influence to get Arjun out of prison to use his skills for the upcoming World Cup.
-Arjun is released in 6 months, and Shekhar warns him to mend his ways.
+Arjun is released in 6 months and in the after scene of IntervaL, and Shekhar warns him to mend his ways.
 Arjun relents and starts working as a bartender, where he happily lives with Zoya, who is now pregnant with their child.
 Don Abu Ibrahim asks Arjun to participate in one last operation so that he has enough money for the future.
 Arjun reluctantly agrees, but Zoya overhears his conversation with a bookie and leaves to inform the cops.

 Arjun is chased by Shekhar and the cops and shot in the shoulder.
 He calls Zoya and pleads to meet her one last time before surrendering.
 Cornered with Zoya, he surrenders.
 When he notices the ring for Zoya fell from his pocket, he bends to retrieve it.
 (Assuming that he is going for his gun), the cops shoot him.

 A few years later, Zoya and her son are seen shopping in a supermarket.
 Zoya is unable to pay the full amount as she is short on cash.
 Her son notices this and discards his toy so she can pay the bill.
 Zoya realizes that he is not greedy like Arjun and smiles at him.